brimshot/Pattr/README.md

 The functions in the library operate on classes (or instantiated objects), public class properties, class methods, class constants and globally available functions.

-To get information about a class property or method, pass an array i.e. [ClassName, MethodName]
+To get information about a class or object property or method, pass the details as an array i.e. [Object, MethodName]

 ## Function list

-The following functions defined in the library:

 ---

+&nbsp;

 **has_attribute(mixed $item, string|array $attribute_or_array_of_attributes, bool $matchChildAttributes = true) : bool**